luispedro/luispedro_org/content/simplecms/index.rst

 ..
 I have no current travel plans (`invite me <mailto:luis@luispedro.org>`__).

-**June 12 2012** I will give a talk at the Lisbon Machine Learning Lunch (Instituto Superior Tecnico, room PA2, at 13.00).

-**July 19 2012** I will be teaching an introductory Python tutorial at this year's edition of the `Lisbon Machine Learning School <http://lxmls.it.pt/Home.html>`__.
-This is agreat event to learn machine learning and it's a great time of year to visit Lisbon.

 **26 July 2012** I will be visiting Luxembourg to give a talk at the `Luxembourg Centre for Systems Biomedicine <http://wwwen.uni.lu/lcsb>`__